 While compulsive overeaters are not necessarily at risk of malnutrition and dehydration the way that those suffering from restrictive disorders are, they are at risk of a number of other health-related complications.
 Many individuals who suffer from compulsive overeating will experience consequences such as high blood pressure, significant weight gain, heart attack, and stroke.
 Because food addiction is so exceedingly similar to drug and alcohol addiction, sufferers will undergo many of the same eventualities, such as the building of tolerance (greater amounts of food will be necessary in order to achieve the same level of emotional comfort), emotional distress, issues within interpersonal relationships, and high anxiety and stress during ‘clean’ periods.

 Regardless of whether the addict in question is suffering from a restrictive eating disorder or from a compulsive food-related addiction, we at the Lighthouse Recovery Institute have thoroughly trained professionals on staff that are well-equipped to diagnose and treat all diet and nutrition-related disorders.

 Nutritional Goals & Values

-This is another reason why gender-specific treatment is so vitally important – eating disorders are significantly more common amongst female addicts and alcoholics.
-As part of our carefully designed female-exclusive treatment plan, we cover the role that eating disorders play in the lives of females struggling from drug addiction, and pay close attention to the eating habits of our female clients while they undergo inpatient treatment.
+This is another reason why individualized treatment is so vitally important – eating disorders are significantly more common among female addicts and alcoholics.
+As part of our carefully designed individualized treatment plan, we cover the role that eating disorders play in the lives of females struggling from drug addiction, and pay close attention to the eating habits of our female clients while they undergo inpatient treatment.